 WordPress is an open source meaning everyone is free to contribute in making it what it is today.
 And because of it, the WordPress development team takes security seriously to maintain the integrity of the platform we all use and love.
 Still, if it isn’t a theme you got from a trusted source or coded yourself, you can’t be 100% sure it’s safe.
 More then often, malicious code is added to themes and/or plugins you find online.
 And this is very dangerous because if you use unsecured theme and plugin, people can get access to your site, get it down or use it in all sorts of bad ways.

 Luckily, there are ways to check whether the theme you want is safely coded or not.
 One of them is to check the theme through VirusTotal.

 A free online tool which checks themes for suspicious files and URLs.
 Not only that, but VirusTotal also detects any virus, trojans, worms and similar kinds of malware.
 So, whether you already have a theme or are in the process of getting one, simply check it through this tool and scan to see if it’s safe enough to install.

-Another great way is to use ThemeCheck.org.
-Just type the name of the WordPress theme or, if you have it, select and upload file.zip.
-You will instantly get results how good and safe the theme is.
+Another great way is to use WPreacon.org.
+Just type the URL of the WordPress site and you will instantly get results on how good and safe the theme is.
 This free online tool checks the theme code and presence of malware as well.